vebbling/vebbling/README.md

 # Vebbling

-Vebbling is the fastest web framework in V language.
+Vebbling aims to be the best web framework in V language.

 This means you can __develop__ a website ___quickly___ and __run__ it ___even faster___!